 Unlike Malaysian history, European medieval history is almost always devoid of myth.
 No flying boats, deities and superhuman powers.

 This particular book I had found it in a bookstore in Dubai.
 It is also available on the Kindle Store.

 Apart from the sheer curiosity, this book looks back at how we micro-evolved into the civilization we live in today.
 History might try to repeat itself but at least we look back and try to prevent what was and what might become.

-nick0819 asked: Just wondering, what case do you have on your iPhone 5?
+nick0819 said: Just wondering, what case do you have on your iPhone 5?
 It looks pretty clean on it!

 I really can’t recall.
 It was the first case I got out of the store that was both cheap and no frills.
 At the time, I had no choice.

 Now, I just cover the front and back with Invisible Shield.
 I am ultra careful with all my gadgets and love the feel of the slim profile of the iPhone 5.
 Otherwise, I highly recommend the cases made by Ozaka.